Fishguard and Goodwick railway station: 2018

 In the 2018 timetable, there were seven daily (Mon-Sat) departures each way on a very irregular schedule (particularly in the afternoon, where there were no departures either way for more than six hours).
 Six of the services ran to at least Carmarthen, with one through train to Manchester Piccadilly one to Cardiff Central and one to Swansea.
 The other departure ran to Clarbeston Road, where it connected into a Milford Haven to Manchester Piccadilly train.
 On Sundays, there were three trains each way, ran primarily to serve the ferry to/from Rosslare.
 Two of these ran to Swansea and the other to Cardiff Central.

 2021

-Due to the COVID-19 pandemic, services on the Fishguard branch have been reduced.
-As of August 2021, there are two daily departures from Mondays to Saturdays in each direction – one at midday, and one in the late evening.
-The two westbound services continue to Fishguard Harbour.
-The two eastbound services run to Carmarthen, with the midday service continuing to Cardiff Central.
+Due to the COVID-19 pandemic, services on the Fishguard branch were reduced.
+As of August 2021, there were two daily departures from Mondays to Saturdays in each direction – one at midday, and one in the late evening.
+The two westbound services continued to Fishguard Harbour.
+The two eastbound services ran to Carmarthen, with the midday service continuing to Cardiff Central.

-On Sundays, there is an increased service of three trains per day in each direction.
-The additional mid-afternoon services run to Fishguard Harbour and Swansea.
+On Sundays, there was an increased service of three trains per day in each direction.
+The additional mid-afternoon services ran to Fishguard Harbour and Swansea.

+c.2022 onward

+As of 2024, the Fishguard branch has six services from Mondays to Saturdays and three services on Sundays.
+All westbound services continue to Fishguard Harbour.
+One eastbound service terminates at Clarbeston Road, connecting with the Milford Haven to Manchester Piccadilly train, and the others continue to Carmarthen, Swansea or Cardiff Central.